Hanggi/mac-utility/memdetector/README.md

 # Memory Detector

 This is my Memory Detector to check out memory leak and free freed memory.

-To see a good
+To see a better typesetting, can use markdown.

 ### How to use